 - In addition the Case Planner is to know and be able to perform all duties related to Visitation Specialist in the event he/she must perform or act in the role of Visitation Specialist when needed.
 Which are not limited to: scheduling and covering visits, transportation, Creating and modifying visitation plans, Scheduling and covering home passes.

 - Other related tasks that may be assigned.

 - Bachelor’s Degree in Social Work or related field required

 - Strong knowledge of ACS mandates

-- Prior experience working with foster boarding home or residential teens a plus
+- Prior experience working NSD or NSP population, a plus.

 - Strong writing skills, including competency with progress note completion

 - Must be able to pass the Safe Crisis Management (SCM) training.